 Summary

 Taking the time to create a detailed list of monthly expenses will save you from the headache and heartache of stressing out over bills that you didn’t account for.
-Also, with your budget on the right track, you’ll be able to save money more effectively.
+Moreover, with your budget on the right track, you’ll be able to save money more effectively.
 I mean… who doesn’t want to have financial freedom?